unparalleled-js/docs-1/connectors/wrike/create-timelog-action.md

     <tr>
       <td>Timelog ID</td>
       <td>
-        The Wrike ID of the timelog.
+        The ID of the timelog record.
       </td>
     </tr><tr>
       <td>Task ID</td>
       <td>
-        The Wrike ID of the task that this timelog record tracks.
+        The ID of the task that this timelog record tracks.
       </td>
     </tr>
     <tr>
       <td>User ID</td>
       <td>
-        The Wrike ID of the user who tracked the timelog record.
+        The ID of the user who tracked the timelog record.
       </td>
     </tr>
     <tr>
       <td>Category ID</td>
       <td>
         The ID of the category of this timelog record.
       </td>
     </tr>
     <tr>